ronnypdev/bestTshirtintheworld/README.md

 - NPM
 - Tailwind CSS(Tailwind CLI)

   when you clone the project, run `npm install` to install all the dependencies.
-Make sur to install the `concurrently` package.
+Make sure to install the `concurrently` package.
 Once the dependencies are installed, run `npm run dev` to start the application.

 ## Acceptance Criteria